 Another option that will allow you to add a bit more weight to the slotted layer is to place the heddle in the up position, slip a flat stick (I use a warping stick) between the layers so that it is sitting on top of the slotted layer, then slide it up over the back beam, and let it hang off the back of the loom.
 You can add weights on either side of the stick to give it more heft.

-If this still doesn’t do the trick, try placing the heddle in the up position so the layer threaded through the holes are up, then slip the stick between the upper and lower shed behind the heddle, and slide the stick over the back beam between the two layers of the shed.
 This puts weight only on the slotted layer, however it will only work if you are weaving plain weave and don’t have any other pick-up sticks involved.

 Repack Your Front Beam

 I learned a new trick during the Hudson Bay Weave-Along—you can repack your front beam without cutting and retying your warp!
 You can read about this nifty technique in this blog post.
+I also wrote a more recent post that revised my thinking on this hack.

 Tie On in the Down Position